-(7) The story was told by Oom Jan Kok, my mothers oldest brother.
+(7) The story was told by Oom Jan Kok, my mother’s oldest brother.
 Oom Pieter was their grandfather on their mother’s side, which makes him my great-grandfather.
-My grandmother, Ouma Susan, was taking care of Oom Piet till his death and was only allowed to marry my grandfather, Oupa Eben, after Oom Piet passed away.
-The day of his death, his pipe was still warm.
+My grandmother, Ouma Susan, was taking care of Oom Piet till his death and was only allowed to marry my grandfather, Oupa Eben after Oom Piet passed away.
+On the day of his death, his pipe was still warm.
 He smoked till the day of his death.

 (8) Stillehoogte was the farm of my grandparents, Oupa Eben and Ouma Susan.
 Every long-weekend and every school holiday we spent on the farm in the Northern Free State.

 Stillehoogte belonged to Oom Piet Rademan and Ouma Santjie inherited it from her father.
 My Ouma Susan Kok inherited the farm since she had the Rademan (Geldenhuys name – Susanna Maria).

 Aunt Meraai (Oom Sybrand and Oom Michiel Straus’s mom) had inherited the farm Leeuspruit because she had her Grandmom Uys’ name and Leeuspruit belonged to Oom Giel Uys.

 As far as Oom Jan knows, the farm Stillehoogte was a farm on its own and not part of Rooiwal.
 The other Rademan children also inherited land in this area.
 Oom Jan is also not sure if this was part of Rooiwal.
 Oom Freek got the farm Rosebank.
 Oom Attie got the farm Goudinie , Oom Lourence the farm Windhoek.
 All these could have been one farm because they border each other.